justanotherfoundry/freemix-glyphsapp/HandleRelations/README.md

 # Show Handle Relations

-Interpolations can have unintentional kinks in smooth connenctions between curves, or nodes that connect a straight line and a curve (so-called tangent points).
+Interpolations can have unintentional kinks in smooth connections between curves, or nodes that connect a straight line and a curve (so-called tangent points).

 There is no risk of kinks if the angle is the same in all masters